-A council member may appeal their removal to the Executive Director of MACS for review.
+A council member may appeal their removal to the Executive Director for review.
 The decision of the Executive Director will be final.

-The principal of St Mary's Primary School acts on delegation by the MACS Executive Director, who in turn acts on delegations from the MACS board.
+The principal of St Mary's Primary School acts on delegation by the Executive Director, who in turn acts on delegations from the MACS board.
 No delegation of power prevents the exercise of a power directly by the Executive Director or the MACS board, as relevant.
-For the avoidance of doubt, the MACS Executive Director and board reserve the power to remove a council member from office (except the custodian of mission) if they are of an opinion that the circumstances are deserving of such action.
+For the avoidance of doubt, the Executive Director and board reserve the power to remove a council member from office (except the custodian of mission) if they are of an opinion that the circumstances are deserving of such action.

-5. The role of individual council members
+5. Role of the individual council members